Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Could you imagine that, guys?

-And some 17-year-old fucking punk show just goes ahead and takes your chain off your neck and rings off that they probably won't even be able to find someone to sell to.
+And some 17-year-old fucking punk just goes ahead and takes your chain off your neck and rings off that they probably won't even be able to find someone to sell to.

-And I want to also say this too.
+You know, and I want to also say this too.

-I guarantee you the father probably put the son up to do it because what?
+I guarantee you, the father probably put the son up to do it because what?

 They put the son up to it because he was a minor.

-So um, yeah, man, this was a coordinated hit, as you guys can see from you know, between them doing surveillance on him, some guy in a red calling him and saying, yo, blah, blah, blah, they haven't a conversation, and then he comes back with his son and drops him off a few blocks outside.
+So, yeah, man, this was a coordinated hit, as you guys can see from, you know, between them doing surveillance on him, some guy in the red calling him and saying, yo, blah, blah, blah.

-Then the son walks in, goes directly to PMB Rock with the gun and says, Yo, run your shit.
+Then the son walks in, goes directly to PMB Rock with the gun and says, yo, run your shit.

-That's tells you right there and then in itself that this was planned.
+That tells you right there and then in itself that this was planned.

-But I want to let you guys know, you guys have watched Fed it for a while now, and you understand that on FedEt, you um, you know, criminal complaints are merely done to establish public cause.
+But I want to let you guys know, you guys have watched FedEx for a while now and you understand that on FedEx, you, you know, criminal complaints are merely done to establish public cause.

 The police rarely, if ever, put all the facts known to them in the investigation in the criminal complaint.

-They put the bare minimum required to get an arrest warrant, And that's it.
+They put the bare minimum required to get an arrest warrant and that's it.

 Okay.

-Because they don't want to disclose all the facts that they don't have to um in the investigation, especially if you got informants involved.
+Because they don't want to disclose all the facts that they don't have to in the investigation, especially if you got informants involved.

-You don't want to reveal these things, okay?
+You don't want to reveal these things.

-So you want to put the bare minimum to get the guy arrested, and that's it.
+So you want to put the bare minimum to get the guy arrested and that's it.

 And then when it's time for trial, when it's time to do discovery, then you can go ahead and give the prosecutor everything that they need to get to give over to the defendant.